PartnerRobotChallengeVirtual/handyman-unity/README.md

 4. Click [Import] button.
 5. Please confirm that no error occurred in Console window.

+### Import executable file and dll for TTS

+If you want to output speech, please import files by following the steps below.
+1. Prepare "ConsoleSimpleTTS.exe" and "Interop.SpeechLib.dll".
+For details on these files, see [here](https://github.com/PartnerRobotChallengeVirtual/console-simple-tts).
+2. Copy those files to the "TTS" folder in the same directory as README.md.

 ### Build
 1. Create a "Build" folder under this project folder.
 2. Open this project with Unity.